 My rating: 4 stars

-In The Glorious Heresies, Lisa McInerney uses a murder as a pretext to delve into dysfunctional families and the tribulations faced by various characters whose lives were far from easy.
+In The Glorious Heresies, Lisa McInerney uses a murder as a pretext to delve into dysfunctional families and the tribulations faced by various characters whose lives are far from easy.
 Throughout the novel, we are given an insightful look into the darkest sides of Cork, where the story takes place.
-Ireland’s religiosity, drug dealing and the need to resort to prostitution are some of the themes focused on, as the characters’ lives became intertwined and spiralled somewhat out of their control.
+Ireland’s religiosity, drug dealing and the need to resort to prostitution are some of the themes focused on, as the characters’ lives become intertwined and spiral somewhat out of their control.

 The first main character we are introduced to is fifteen-year-old Ryan.
 He has a girlfriend, Karine D’Arcy, whom he took to his home to have sex with.
 He lived there with his father and five siblings, but they were away at the time.
 His mother had died some years previously.
 I really liked how we are not told right away what was happening.
 Instead readers are gradually shown the interactions between the two teenagers until what they were up to makes perfect sense.
 The same technique is used throughout the book in various occasions.

 Ryan’s path crossed with those of the other characters in consequence of a murder.
 Maureen, a 59-year-old woman, unintentionally killed a man, whom she found inside her house.
 As she needed to get rid of the body, she contacted her estranged son, Jimmy.
 He was the most feared gangster in Cork.
 Although Maureen was the one who gave birth to him, he wasn’t raised by her but by his grandparents.
 He once went looking for Maureen in London and took her back home to Ireland.